Cheukting/emoprint/README.md

 ## Example usage

-Just import `print` from emoprint to override the wonderful buildin print that the Python gave you (Why are you doing that seriously? 😅)
+If you want to randomly add an emoji at the end of your print.
+Just import `rand_print` from emoprint to override the wonderful buildin print that the Python gave you (Why are you doing that seriously? 😅)

+`from emoprint import rand_print as print`

+If you fancy something more sophisticated and use nlp to pick the emoji for you (not guarantee a good pick) then import `nlp_print` instead:

-`from emoprint import print`
+`from emoprint import nlp_print as print`

 ## Developement enviroment setup